 Myth #2: Cranking the thermostat cools the house faster.

 Wrong again!
 Going back to the info found on that handy Energy Star website, your A/C doesn’t work harder just because you lowered the temperature on the thermostat.
 The thermostat cools and heats the house at a set rate, regardless of the temperature setting.

 Myth #3: Ceiling fans keep the house cool.

 When moving air touches your body’s perspiration, you experience a pleasant cooling effect.
 It’s nice for you, but it doesn’t change the temperature of the room.
 Running the ceiling fan without anyone around is a waste of energy.
-Actually, the motor in your ceiling fan creates heat, so if you’re run a ceiling fan in an empty room, you may be losing ground.
+The motor in your ceiling fan creates heat, so if you’ve run a ceiling fan in an empty room, you may be losing ground.